AM4517UMOR4NG/Automated-Recon-Suite/README.md

 ---

 *Disclaimer: This repository is for educational purposes and authorized security testing only.
-Do not use against targets without explicit written permission.*
+Don't use against targets without explicit written permission.*